Understanding and Exploiting Weight Update Sparsity for Communication-Efficient Distributed RL: Sparsity Foundations

 \paragraph{Implications for sparsity.} In practice, layer normalization and gradient clipping constrain gradient magnitudes.
 With clipping at global norm 1.0, per-parameter gradients are often $|g| \leq 1$, which means SGD updates ($\eta|g|$) may be smaller than Adam updates (${\sim}\eta$), potentially yielding comparable or even higher sparsity.
 However, without clipping or when gradients spike, SGD's unbounded updates could significantly reduce sparsity.
 We have not empirically verified sparsity under SGD; our analysis assumes Adam throughout.

 \paragraph{Practical relevance.} Since modern LLM training universally uses Adam variants (AdamW, Adam with decoupled weight decay), this distinction is primarily of theoretical interest.
-However, practitioners considering alternative optimizers (e.g., SGD with momentum for specific fine-tuning regimes) should be aware that the sparsity guarantees established in this paper may not transfer.
+However, practitioners considering alternative optimizers (e.g., Muon) should be aware that the sparsity guarantees established in this paper may not transfer.